Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: CONTROL SYSTEMS ON LIE GROUPS

+The proof for Proposition~\ref{prop:canonicalcoords} is a small variation on~\cite[Lemma 3.1]{AI-HMK-SN-AZ:00} for Lie groups, which follows by time differentiation and uniqueness of $x(t)$; alternatively~\cite[Corollary 1]{HMK:98} applies in the more general setting of homogeneous spaces.

-Proposition~\ref{prop:canonicalcoords} provides a natural approach to adapt existing tools for numerical integration to Lie groups.
-If one were to apply traditional integration techniques to the nonlinear space $\calX$, thought as a submanifold/subgroup of a known vector space, \emph{e.g.}, $GL(n)$, the numerical approximation error will quickly accumulate, causing the solution to drift away from the manifold.
+Proposition~\ref{prop:canonicalcoords} provides a natural approach to adapt tools for numerical integration on vector spaces to Lie groups.
+If one were to apply traditional integration techniques to the nonlinear space $\calX$, thought as a submanifold/subgroup of a known vector space, \emph{e.g.}, $\bbR^{n\times n}$, the numerical approximation error will quickly accumulate causing the solution to drift away from the manifold.
 Instead, one can apply standard integration techniques to the system~\eqref{eq:liealgsys} evolving on the linear space $\frakg$, with a small enough step size, and the exponential map guarantees that the solution will remain on the manifold.
-These types of geometric numerical integrators are explored in depth in~\cite{AI-HMK-SN-AZ:00}, and a variant of the Runge-Kutta-Munthe-Kaas integration scheme~\cite{HMK:98} is implemented in Algorithm~\ref{alg:RKMK-Reach} for reachability.
+These types of geometric numerical integrators are explored in depth in~\cite{AI-HMK-SN-AZ:00}, and we utilize the Runge-Kutta-Munthe-Kaas integration scheme~\cite{HMK:98} in Algorithm~\ref{alg:RKMK-Reach} below.